ContextLab/hypertools/readme.md

 <h2>Citing</h2>

 We wrote a paper about HyperTools, which you can read [here](http://www.google.com).
-Here is a bibtex formatted reference:
+We also have a repo with example notebooks from the paper [here](https://github.com/ContextLab/hypertools-paper-notebooks) Here is a bibtex formatted reference:

 ```
 @ARTICLE {,